-23. Children and Adolescents with Diabetes
+23. Children and Adolescents: Standards of Care in Diabetes

-- From the moment of diagnosis, a care plan utilizing appropriate educational tools should be implemented to achieve individual therapeutic goals for children and adolescents with diabetes. - For children and adolescents with diabetes, the goal should be to maintain Time in Range (TIR) $\geq$ 80% and Coefficient of Variation (CV) < 36%, with HbA1c/GMI values $\leq$ 6.5%, while minimizing episodes of hypoglycemia and maintaining good quality of life.
-[B] - $\cdot$ During disease remission and when using automated insulin delivery systems, it is advisable to narrow the target range to 70-140 mg/dl and CV < 33%.
-[E] - Children and adolescents with diabetes and their families should receive specialized psychological care from the moment of diagnosis. - Continuous glucose monitoring systems should be used by children and adolescents with diabetes from the time of diagnosis.
+- From the moment of diagnosis, a care plan utilizing appropriate educational tools should be implemented to achieve individual therapeutic goals for children and adolescents with diabetes.
+[A] - For children and adolescents with diabetes, the goal should be to maintain Time in Range (TIR) \geq 80% and Coefficient of Variation (CV) < 36%, with HbA{1c}/GMI values \leq 6.5%, while minimizing episodes of hypoglycaemia and maintaining good quality of life.
+[B] - During disease remission and when using automated insulin delivery systems, it is advisable to narrow the target range to 70-140 mg/dl and CV < 33%.
+[E] - Children and adolescents with diabetes and their families should receive specialized psychological care from the moment of diagnosis.
+[A] - Continuous glucose monitoring systems should be used by children and adolescents with diabetes from the time of diagnosis.
 [A] - Blood glucose should be interpreted at least eight times daily: fasting and before meals, before sleep, before, during, and after exercise, and when feeling unwell, as needed 1-2 hours post-meal and during the night.
-[A] - Using continuous glucose monitoring in children and adolescents improves diabetes metabolic balance (increases TIR, lowers $HbA{lc}$ levels), reduces the risk of acute and chronic complications, and extends life expectancy.
-[A] - Children and adolescents with type 1 diabetes should be treated with intensive insulin therapy from the onset of the disease personal insulin pump therapy is preferred.
-Automated insulin delivery systems are recommended.
-If they are not available, systems with an automatic insulin suspension feature in anticipation of hypoglycemia are preferred.
+[A] - Using continuous glucose monitoring in children and adolescents improves diabetes metabolic balance (increases TIR, lowers HbA{Ic} levels), reduces the risk of acute and chronic complications, and extends life expectancy.
+[A] - Children and adolescents with type I diabetes should be treated with intensive insulin therapy from the initiation of insulin treatment (excluding the remission period) the preferred method is therapy using automated insulin delivery systems.
+If these systems cannot be used, systems with an automatic insulin suspension function in anticipation of hypoglycaemia are preferred.
 [A]